C interview questions and answers

 Answer:

-Assign the priority considering rule of precedence and associative.
+Assign the priority considering the rule of precedence and associativity.

 Now read it following manner: